Iretha/design-patterns/src/com/smdev/creational/README.md

 * [Builder Pattern (GoF)](https://iretha.github.io/design-patterns/creational/builder)

-Designed to build complex objects with a lot of optional fields
+Designed to build complex objects with a lot of optional fields or when the input order of the values is not clear

 * [Factory Method (GoF)](https://iretha.github.io/design-patterns/creational/factory-method)

 Designed to create objects without specifying their concrete classes.
-It let subclasses to decide which concrete class to instantiate.
+Subclasses should decide which concrete class to instantiate.

 * [Prototype (GoF)](https://iretha.github.io/design-patterns/creational/prototype)